Top of page

 Immune cells

-There are lots of different immune cells and proteins that help your immune system work effectively.
+There are lots of different immune cells and proteins that help your immune system to work effectively.
 Most of them are types of white blood cell.
 They can be broadly grouped into phagocytes and lymphocytes.

 Phagocytes

 Phagocytes are your immune system’s first responders.
 They ‘eat’ germs and cells that have become abnormal.
 They also send out chemical messages to signal for help from other immune cells.
+Phagocytes include:

 Lymphocytes